ZiaRahim8/sol-sniper-bot/readme.md

 - `MAX_POOL_SIZE` - Bot will buy only if the pool size is less than or equal the specified amount.
   - Set `0` to disable.

+### Win rate tracking

+The bot records each trade in `store/db.json` and reports the current win rate after every sell.
+A win is counted when a trade closes with profit.
+This statistic is for reference only and does not guarantee future performance.

 ### Some tips 👀

 - 🔨 The bot is a Tool, not a holy grail that will make you rich just by running it.
 If you don't know what you are doing, you WILL lose money.
 - RPC / Network speed & good trading strategy is the key to success.
 You can speed up the bor but disabling AMMS not being used or too slow.
 - Not everything is so obvious. eg. a larger trade size can lead to smaller profits than a lower trade size.